-While economic and market conditions in general in the U.S. and globally showed signs of recovery in the first quarter of 2010, global equity markets and foreign currencies experienced significant volatility in the second quarter primarily due to concerns about the state of public finances of certain Euro economies and its impact on the speed of a global economic recovery.
-As a result, U.S. and global equity market indices declined from both year-end 2009 as well as March 31, 2010 levels.
-Partially offsetting this volatility were healthier domestic credit markets, improved corporate earnings and continued low interest rates.
-However, when compared to the first half of 2009, economic and market conditions have improved substantially, which contributed to the improvement in our operating performance in both Financial Advisory and Asset Management during the 2010 first half.
-However, we believe that going forward certain vulnerabilities to the global economy and, in turn, to the overall business environment, remain.
+In the first nine months of 2010, economic and market conditions in general in the U.S. and globally have shown signs of a gradual, but uneven recovery, with the respective equity markets generally experiencing modest increases, albeit with significant volatility in the second and third quarters.
+Also contributing to the recovery in the first nine months of 2010 were healthier credit markets, improved corporate earnings and continued low interest rates.
+When compared to the first nine months of 2009, economic and market conditions have improved, which contributed to the improvement in our operating performance in both Financial Advisory and Asset Management during 2010.